[Demo Webinar] ⛏️ How to build a user-friendly infra self-service portal with Spacelift

 How to Use Terraform Conditional Expressions

 Conditional expressions are a key part of any programming language.
-Conditional expressions return a value based on whether an expression evaluates to true or false.
+Conditional expressions return a value based on whether an expression is evaluated as true or false.
 In most modern languages, conditional expressions are represented by the if…else statement.

 Here is an example of a conditional expression: If this article is engaging, then people will continue reading it, else, no one will see it.